Jump ball: Technique

 Jump balls are a relatively unregulated part of basketball.
 In the NBA, players are technically supposed to touch the ball only after it has reached the top of its flight arc, but slight breaking of this rule––known as "stealing the toss"––is commonplace, tolerated, and arguably expected of players.
 There are no league-wide standards regulating how referees are to throw the ball beyond the stipulation that the ball should reach its top altitude squarely between the two players competing for it.
 In order to curb stealing, referees incorporate misdirection into their throwing styles to catch players off guard and unable to preempt the toss.
 Consequently, while height is obviously helpful for players competing for jump balls, top jump ball scorers are primarily credited for their agility and ability to time both the throw and their opponent.

 The leniency in penalizing jump ball stealing is in part due to its position in the game: referees are reluctant to stop play immediately after it starts, and quarter-opening jump balls lend minimal advantage because the losing team will be granted possession in the second quarter and to start the second half.
 An NBA study on jump balls found that in the 2022-2023 season, only 0.3% of jump balls had violations called.

 Jump ball throwing styles are varied, including one-handed, two-handed, underhanded, and overhanded styles.
 While the ball's trajectory is typically delivered at a near vertical angle, this is not required.
-Ken Mauer is particularly noted for his unusual, off-center throwing style, described as "[taking] multiple steps back, then toss[ing the ball] at an angle with a surprise motion that almost made him look like a volleyball player setting the ball for a teammate".
+Ken Mauer was particularly noted for his unusual, off-center throwing style, described as "[taking] multiple steps back, then toss[ing the ball] at an angle with a surprise motion that almost made him look like a volleyball player setting the ball for a teammate".
 More generally, throw styles that incorporate stepping away from the ball's destination, known as "pulling", are employed by referees as a way to mitigate the risk of being injured by players competing for the toss.